Duela Dent: Kingdom Come

 In Kingdom Come, there is a new Joker's Daughter, identified as both the Joker's Daughter and the Harlequin in annotations for the series and according to Alex Ross.

 The Kingdom Come Revelations supplement adds the following: "Along with Batman's apparent influence on others to follow his style, so has the Joker inspired a few to take after his chaotic clown style.
 The original Joker's Daughter (who actually turned out to be Two-Face's Daughter) was a former member of the Teen Titans and has no direct relation to this new "riot girl" version, nor is there a true familial relation to the Joker".

 The Joker's Daughter II is modeled on Jill Thompson, a writer/artist; Thompson is Chicago-based, as is Alex Ross.
 Austin Loomis adds that Thompson has occasionally drawn herself into stories that she was illustrating for Vertigo.

 It is noted throughout this series that the Joker's Daughter II is always quite dour and serious, quite the change from her namesake, and another example of the generational-clash theme of Kingdom Come.
 Following the death of Von Bach, Ex1Machina points out that the Joker's Daughter II has undergone a drastic makeup change, with a tear tattooed beneath her eye.
 She is one of the few characters to survive the final battle in #4.
 She later reappeared in The Kingdom: Offspring #1.

 Tangent Comics

 A female version of the Joker appeared as part of DC's Tangent Comics line in her own one-shots (Tangent Comics: The Joker #1 in 1997 and Tangent Comics: The Joker's Wild! #1 in 1998).
 This Joker bore little resemblance to the traditional interpretation of the character and instead was modeled on Duela Dent.

 Teen Titans

-In Teen Titans Go!, the comic book based on the animated series, Kitten, the daughter of Killer Moth, took revenge against him for not taking her on vacation in issue #41.
-She committed crimes disguised as Mad Maud, the daughter of Mad Mod; Joystick, the daughter of Control Freak; Marionette, the daughter of the Puppet King; Pink X, the daughter of Red X; Gemini, the daughter of Madame Rouge; Mademoiselle Mallah, the daughter of Monsieur Mallah; and Daughter Blood, the daughter of Brother Blood.
-Robin, exasperated after trying to figure out the connection between the criminals, mutters that it is probably just the Joker's Daughter playing a prank.

-Teen Titans Go! writer J. Torres confirmed that this character's motives were inspired by Duela Dent.
-Torres said, "Yeah, I like Duela Dent.
-Did you see the short story I did starring her in Teen Titans/Outsiders Secret Files 2005?
-After I did that, I came up with an idea for a story where a mystery girl runs around Jump City claiming to be the daughter of different Titans' villains."
+In Teen Titans Go! #41, Killer Moth's daughter Kitten masquerades as the child of numerous other villains.
+Writer J. Torres confirmed that her motives were inspired by Duela Dent.